 Patients and caregivers with a valid Hawaii medical marijuana card may possess up to four ounces of "usable marijuana."
 It should not be broken down into less than one-ounce bags or containers, otherwise the police will consider it "intent to distribute."
 Selling marijuana is still illegal, even for legal patients and caregivers, and transportation of marijuana is still a grey area in the law.
 It is implied that patients will need to at some point take their medicine with them, but carrying it in public places is still prohibited.
 Therefore, it is strongly advised that you only carry what you need, keep it in an airtight container, and keep it in the trunk of your car when driving, if possible.

-Once dispensaries open in early 2017, patients with Hawaii medical marijuana cards will be allowed to purchase four ounces of marijuana in a fifteen-day period.
-Therefore, a patient will be allowed to purchase up to eight ounces, or the equivalent of manufactured marijuana products, during a given month.
+Qualified medical marijuana patients are allowed to purchase four ounces of marijuana in a fifteen-day period.
+Therefore, patients are allowed to purchase up to eight ounces or the equivalent of manufactured marijuana products, during a given month.

 Pursuant to Hawaii’s Smoke Free Law, consumption of cannabis is not allowed in public places, whether they are inside or outside.
 Medical cannabis consumption must be done so by qualified patients within a private residence out of public view.